iorate/ublacklist/README.md

 ## License
 uBlacklist is licensed under [MIT License](LICENSE.txt).

-The icon is from [Material Design Icons](https://material.io/tools/icons/) by Google.
+In previous versions, the icon was from [Material Design Icons](https://material.io/tools/icons/) by Google.
 It is licensed under [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).